Finna-code/MerchandisePortal/docs/SRS.md

 - **User Authentication**: Secure user registration, login, and session management.
 - **Product Catalog Management**: Admins can perform CRUD (Create, Read, Update, Delete) operations on products.
 Users can browse and search for products.
 - **Order Processing**: Users can create and manage orders.
 The system will track order status from creation to delivery.
-- **Payment Integration**: Secure payment processing through the Razorpay API.
+- **Payment Integration**: Secure payment processing through a third-party payment gateway API.
 - **Review System**: Users can submit reviews for products they have purchased.
 - **Administrative Dashboard**: A dedicated interface for admins to manage users, products, orders, and departments.